How Long Does a Building Inspection Take?

 Access to key areas significantly affects how long an inspection takes:

-• Roof space — if the roof space is accessible via a manhole, the inspector can conduct a thorough assessment.
+- Roof space — if the roof space is accessible via a manhole, the inspector can conduct a thorough assessment.
 If access is restricted or requires moving stored items, it takes longer.
-If there's no access at all, the inspector must note this as a limitation
+If there is no access at all, the inspector must note this as a limitation.

-• Roof exterior — a single-storey roof that can be accessed by ladder is straightforward.
-Multi-storey roofs, steep pitches, or roofs with safety concerns may require assessment from ground level or from adjacent elevated points, which can take longer
+- Roof exterior — a single-storey roof that can be accessed by ladder is straightforward.
+Multi-storey roofs, steep pitches, or roofs with safety concerns may require assessment from ground level, which takes longer.

 4. Property condition

 Properties in poor condition take longer to inspect because there are more defects to document.
 Each defect needs to be identified, assessed for severity, photographed, and described.
-A well-maintained property in good condition might have 20-30 items to note, while a poorly maintained property could have 100+.
+A well-maintained property in good condition might have 20 to 30 items to note, while a poorly maintained property could have 100 or more.

 5. Site complexity